albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

   up or shutdown? which limitations are we facing with streaming, windowing and S & T when asynchronous HTTP calls are involved?

-If you want to figure some of these questions out, this is your place.
+If you want to figure some of these questions out, you are in the right place.

 ## Design